programminghistorian/jekyll/en/lessons/getting-started-with-mysql-using-r.md

 countOfStories<-c(as.integer(dbRows$count))

-#Put the results of the query into a time series
+# Put the results of the query into a time series.
 qts2 = ts(countOfStories, frequency = 12, start = c(1914, 8))

-#Add this line with the qts2 time series data to the the existing plot
+# Add this line with the qts2 time series data to the the existing plot.
 lines(qts2, lwd=3,col="darkgreen")

 # Clear the result
 dbClearResult(rs)

-#disconnect to clean up the connection to the database
+# Disconnect to clean up the connection to the database.
 dbDisconnect(storiesDb)

 ```
 ## Explanation of the select and plot data program.